 The General Radiation Protection Ordinance [BGBl.
-II No. 191/2006: Allgemeine Strahlenschutzverordnung] entered into force on 1st June 2006.
-It aimed at the completion of the transformation of the EU directives cited in 7.2.1 into national law.
+II No. 191/2006: Allgemeine Strahlenschutzverordnung] has been amended in year 2012 in order to implement Council Directive 2009/71/EURATOM into Austrian legislation.
 It comprises the following key issues:

-- limits for the exposure for occupational exposed workers and members of the public, - regulations of the release limits for reporting and authorisation obligations, - regulations for the protection of outside workers and specific regulations concerning the dose passport, - regulations concerning radioactive waste and - regulations for the control of high-activity radioactive sources.
+- limits for the exposure for occupational exposed workers and members of the public, - regulations of the release limits for reporting and authorisation obligations, - regulations for the protection of outside workers and specific regulations concerning the dose passport, - regulations concerning radioactive waste, - regulations for the control of high activity sealed sources (HASS), - obligation for the manufacturer to take HASS back, - authorisation of training centres for radiation protection and nuclear safety officers, - requirements for nuclear installation regarding nuclear safety, - requirements for construction and operation of a research reactor, - requirements for nuclear safety officer.

-7.2.3 Ordinance for Interventions in case of Radiological Emergencies and in Case of Lasting Exposure
+7.2.3 Ordinance for Interventions in Case of Radiological Emergencies and in Case of Lasting Exposure

 The Ordinance for Interventions in case of Radiological Emergencies and in case of Lasting Exposure [BGBl.
-II No. 145/2007: Interventionsverordnung] entered into force on 26th June 2007.
+II No. 145/2007: Interventions verordnung] entered into force on 26 June 2007.
 It aimed at the transformation of the following EU Council Directives into national law: